tsackton/taelgar/People/Dunmari/Amil.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-%% fix away whereabouts %%
+%% fix away whereabouts, campaign info %%

 ![[amil-final.png|right|400]]A young monk, in training as an apprentice of the [[Order of the Awakened Soul]].
 Fit, tanned, and cheerful, even when undertaking challenging or unsettling tasks.
 Lives with his masters, [[Pava]] and [[Avaras]], on the edge of the [[Garamjala Desert]] in the blasted plains.

 %%SECRET[1]%%